 Indexes more than 400 English-language periodicals and books relating to education.
 Includes full-text articles from 204 of those titles.
 Updated monthly.

-Over 800,000 references to thousands of educational topics.
+Database of education research and information, sponsored by the Institute of Education Sciences within the U.S. Department of Education.
 Includes journal articles, books, theses, curricula, conference papers, and standards and guidelines.
 Updated monthly.

 Statistics compiled by the National Center for Education Statistics, which is the primary federal entity for collecting and analyzing data related to education in the U.S. and other nations.